Related topics:

 “We don’t think that infants between 0 and 6 months of age need extra [fluoride] outside of what they would get in breast milk“

-Ann Anderson Berry, MD
+Ann Anderson Berry, MD LB147 testimony (2:00:30 mm)

-The American Academy of Pediatrics also provides risk information on their website HealthyChildren.org saying, “Babies under 6 months old should not get fluoride supplements.
+The American Academy of Pediatrics also provides risk information on their website HealthyChildren.org beginning with, “Babies under 6 months old should not get fluoride supplements.
 After that time, however, breastfed and formula-fed infants need appropriate fluoride supplementation if local drinking water contains less than 0.3 parts per million (ppm) of fluoride.”(5)

 Fluorosis, where is the benefit in the risk?